-If you are fortunate enough to be selling your home in a market which is favourable to sellers, also known as a hot or sellers’ market, it’s typical for properties to be sold quickly.
+If you are fortunate enough to be selling your home in a market which is favourable to sellers, also known as a ‘hot’ or ‘sellers’ market, it’s typical for properties to be sold quickly.
 In a truly hot market properties can be listed as pending within a couple of days or weeks after being put on the market.
 This type of scenario could lead to your estate agent suggesting a 30-day listing.
-This way, if similar houses in your suburb are selling in a matter of weeks but yours has lingered on the market until the listing expires, you have the option of ditching your first real estate agent in favour of someone who may be better able to suit your needs.
+This way, if similar houses in your suburb are selling in a matter of weeks but yours has lingered on the market until the listing expires, you have the option of leaving your first real estate agent

 Reasons for Signing a 90-Day Listing Agreement

-Reasons for Signing a 6-Month Real Estate Agent Listing
+Reasons for Signing a Six-Month Real Estate Agent Listing

-If the current market conditions are cold, then the average time a home tends to sit on the market is for over two months.
-This is also known as a buyer's market, and you may need to plan on listing your home for a longer time period.
-This helps protect you in the event that your agent’s listing expires while your home is still being held under rules of the pending sale in escrow.
-If this occurs, you would have to extend the listing agreement.
-It's better to be prepared and go into the sale with a longer term contract.
+If the current market conditions are ‘cold’, then the average time a home tends to sit on the market is over two months.
+This is also known as a ‘buyer's market’ and you may need to plan on listing your home for a longer time period.
+This helps protect you in the event that your agent’s listing expires while your home is still being held under rules of a pending sale or in escrow.
+If this occurred, you would have to extend the listing agreement which could be troublesome.

 One tip to keep in mind is that it’s best to ask your agent for a written guarantee allowing you to leave after 90 days if you are dissatisfied with their services.
-This helps you from becoming too locked into your 6-month contract if you find that your real estate agent just isn’t working out.
-If they are unwilling to provide this clause for you in writing, you will probably want to look elsewhere before signing anything.
+This helps you from becoming completely locked into your six-month contract if you find that your real estate agent just isn’t working out.

 The timeframe of a listing agreement is only one factor to consider as you start planning to work with a real estate agent.
-You will also want to look at their experience and check references before you sign any paperwork.
-Get started with comparing qualified agents in your area by registering now at sellmycastle.com.au.
-With over 5,500 agents listed, you'll be sure to have plenty of options to choose from.
+You will also want to look at their experience, check references and ask them a number of questions before you sign any paperwork.